 Employees: Employees are often the face of government for citizens.
 From visiting the local DMV office to interacting with law enforcement or navigating airport security to using the nearest post office, constituents continuously interact with government employees.

 The employee-employer (in this case, the government) relationship has a large role in employee engagement, retention, and motivation.
 And these parameters matter a lot.
 For instance, research shows that employees who highly trust their employer are nearly three times more likely to feel motivated by their work and half as likely to look for new jobs.11

-Deloitte analyzed the relationships between federal employee engagement and its impact on public trust in the federal government.
-We found that citizens typically have greater trust in federal agencies with higher employee engagement.12 Additionally, the analysis found that employees’ perceptions of how well their skills fit with the agency mission is one of the most important parameter impacting trust.
+Deloitte analysed the relationships between federal employee engagement and its impact on public trust in the federal government.
+We found that citizens typically have greater trust in federal agencies with higher employee engagement.12 Additionally, the analysis found that employees’ perceptions of how well their skills fit with the agency mission is one of the most important parameters impacting trust.

 This has important implications for governments.
 Agencies that are struggling with low public trust can invest in human capital management practices as one way of improving public trust.
-Focusing on employee life cycle events such as recruitment, performance management, retention, and employee experience can help governments evolve a highly engaged public workforce.
+Focussing on employee life cycle events such as recruitment, performance management, retention and employee experience can help governments evolve a highly engaged public workforce.

-Academia and social enterprises: Academia and social enterprises play a vital role in shaping public policy by bringing deep knowledge, expertise, and research to help evolve relevant public policies.
+Academia and social enterprises: Academia and social enterprises play a vital role in shaping public policy by bringing deep knowledge, expertise and research to help evolve relevant public policies.
 Social enterprises can help government pilot public policies and build evidence for what works.
-The relationship also works in the other direction with government funding a large number of research programs across different scientific and social disciplines.
+The relationship also works in the other direction with government funding a large number of research programmes across different scientific and social disciplines.

 For all the complexities and dire news about trust in government, there is some good news.
 Trust is not set in stone.
 Just as much as scandals and errors can harm trust, it is also possible to build trust.
 Through careful measurement and considered action, government can build trust with all its stakeholders.